 Investing in cryptocurrencies, Decentralized Finance (DeFi), and other Initial Coin Offerings (ICOs) is highly risky and speculative, and the markets can be extremely volatile.
 Consult with a qualified professional before making any financial decisions.
 This article is not a recommendation by The Balance or the writer to invest in cryptocurrencies nor can the accuracy or timeliness of the information be guaranteed.

 KuCoin can be good for crypto traders of all experience levels.
-The platform currently offers 431 different cryptocurrencies available for trading.
+The platform currently offers over 500 different cryptocurrencies available for trading.
 Those looking for a centralized exchange with a large selection of coins might appreciate KuCoin, as it tends to list smaller, more niche cryptocurrencies.
 However, it doesn't offer any fiat currency trading pairs like USD/BTC or EUR/BTC.

 Cryptocurrencies That Trade on KuCoin